By Si Chen

 Keep Up with Existing Clients

 Returning exhibitors from larger tea companies such as Firsd Tea and The Metropolitan Tea Company were strengthening their relationships with existing clients.
 Shengyuan Chen, CEO of Firsd Tea, applauded the Expo’s return to Las Vegas.
 “People are more likely to attend and exhibit in Vegas than Long Beach,” she said

 Cedric Rousseau, Leaf Lab director of advanced fibers & materials, introduced a novel way of sharing tea.
 The company manufactures a special paper that is saturated with tea and essential oils.
 Just add water to produce a cup of tea without the tea bag.
 “This is a tea with a new shape and innovative brewing properties, I call it ‘rebirth tea’,” said Rousseau, “We came to Expo because we wanted greater visibility in the industry.”Tea paper is used to line a cup or can be cut into decorative shapes and steeped in a mug.
-Compostable and versatile Rousseau said the invention drew favorable response from attendees.
+Tea paper is both compostable and versatile.
+Rousseau said the invention drew a favorable response from attendees.